aqua6288/hello-world/README.md

 # hello-world
-this prints hello world
+This prints hello world

-  My name is Ryan and i am curretly working from home to make a small application that syncs ebay and amazon.
-I do not have a degree in softwaredevelopemnt or any "real" knowledge software developement, but i do have a degree in IT.
+  My name is Ryan and I am curretly working from home to make a small application that syncs a small companies ebay and amazon account.
+I do not have a degree in Software Developemnt or any "real" knowledge Software Developement, but i do have a degree in IT.

   This is my first change to the branch.